tiwong/tiwong.github.io/_posts/2021-09-15-labour-etc.md

 It's been awhile!
 Here is a list of links to things I've written for the public in the meanwhile, mainly dealing with labour in the academy, but not entirely.
 - [We’ve seen ‘The Chair’.
 Now it’s time for ‘The Adjunct’](https://www.timeshighereducation.com/blog/weve-seen-chair-now-its-time-adjunct), *Times Higher Education*, Sep 2021
-- <a href="https://dearbornhub.net/?p=1018">Reflections on the Inside-Out Program training<a>, <i>UM-Dearborn Hub for Teaching and Learning Resources</i>, Aug 2021
+- [Reflections on the Inside-Out Program training](https://dearbornhub.net/?p=1018), *UM-Dearborn Hub for Teaching and Learning Resources*, Aug 2021
-- <a href="https://blogs.ams.org/inclusionexclusion/2021/02/01/the-mathjob-market-is-bad-but-what-else-is-new-a-2020-retrospective/">The mathjob market is bad.
+- [The mathjob market is bad.
 But what else is new?
-A 2020 retrospective<a>, <i>AMS Inclusion/Exclusion blog</i>, Feb 2021
+A 2020 retrospective](https://blogs.ams.org/inclusionexclusion/2021/02/01/the-mathjob-market-is-bad-but-what-else-is-new-a-2020-retrospective/), *AMS Inclusion/Exclusion blog*, Feb 2021
-- <a href="https://blogs.ams.org/inclusionexclusion/2020/06/30/math-in-pandemic-and-precarity/">Math, in pandemic and precarity<a>, <i>AMS Inclusion/Exclusion blog</i>, Jun 2020
+- [Math, in pandemic and precarity]("https://blogs.ams.org/inclusionexclusion/2020/06/30/math-in-pandemic-and-precarity/"), <i>AMS Inclusion/Exclusion blog</i>, Jun 2020
-- <a href="https://www.timeshighereducation.com/opinion/us-hiring-freeze-leaving-contingent-faculty-out-cold">The US hiring freeze is leaving contingent faculty out in the cold<a>, <i>Times Higher Education</i>, May 2020
+- [The US hiring freeze is leaving contingent faculty out in the cold](https://www.timeshighereducation.com/opinion/us-hiring-freeze-leaving-contingent-faculty-out-cold), <i>Times Higher Education</i>, May 2020
-- <a href="https://blogs.ams.org/inclusionexclusion/2020/01/31/can-mathematics-be-antiracist/">Can mathematics be antiracist?<a>, <i>AMS Inclusion/Exclusion blog</i>, Jan 2020
+- [Can mathematics be antiracist?](https://blogs.ams.org/inclusionexclusion/2020/01/31/can-mathematics-be-antiracist/), *AMS Inclusion/Exclusion blog*, Jan 2020